Last Updated on January 12, 2021 by lindseymahoney

 What tips/tricks do you have for making a small space feel larger?

-Want a full tour of our second flip house once our renovations were complete?
+Want a full tour of our second flip house once our renovations are complete?
 Check out the Flip 2 before and after blog post!